Advanced Programmes

 • contact information for the organizing administrative office.

-• the name of the university or school where you obtained the degree required by the notice
+• the name of the university where you completed the degree requested in the call for applications

-4. Check your data and confirm the information: a copy will be sent to your university email address or the email you indicated during registration.
+2. Check and confirm the data in your application: a copy will be sent to your university email address or the email address that you indicated during the registration process

-5. Save and keep a copy of the application.
+3. Save and store a copy of the admission application

 Non-EU students residing abroad are required to submit a pre-enrolment application on the Universitaly website.